sub-arctic/software-task-1/docs/debug.md

 In my program, I read in metadata from markdown "lesson" files that contain information about which objects to place in the simulation canvas.
 After making a slew of changes, I noticed that the bounds collisions were breaking; objects were phasing through the bounds as if it was jelly.
 I spent a few minutes analysing the collision algorithms, the engine, and rigidbody classes, all to no avail.
 A git diff with the previous commits also yielded no results.

-It turned out that in the metadata I had accidentially added extra zeros to the mass of the objects, taking them from 5 kg to hundreds of tonnes.
+It turned out that in the metadata I had accidentally added extra zeros to the mass of the objects, taking them from 5 kg to hundreds of tonnes.
 These kind of logic errors don't crash the program, but they cause it to behave incorrectly, and are very annoying.
 Having a granular version control system such as git has saved me countless hours in issues like these.

 ### Runtime
 I did encounter several runtime errors in my development.
 This is because my application is heavily object oriented, using deep nested classes and such.
 Hence, the program could be deep into execution and meet a case that causes it to crash.
-This occurred several times when implementing the collision detection and resolution, as sometimes I accidentially preformed the wrong operation and threw an error within a class or similar.
+This occurred several times when implementing the collision detection and resolution, as sometimes I accidentally preformed the wrong operation and threw an error within a class or similar.
 Often times the easiest way to quell runtime errors is to setup temporary try-except statements after an error.

 ```python
 def somefunction(a: int, b: int) -> None: